Murray-Darling Basin Authority (MDBA)

 The MDBA aims to achieve a healthy working Basin for the benefit of all Australians.
 The Murray–Darling Basin contains a rich diversity of natural environments that are unique in Australia and the world.
 The Basin is also crucial to Australia’s economy and home to 2.3 million Australians, including people from over 40 First Nations.
 How we manage the Basin as a whole connected system, manage our water carefully, and protect it for future generations is set out in the Murray-Darling Basin Plan.

-The Assistant Director – First Nations Environmental Water, facilitates work to ensure that the interests of First Nations people and groups are accounted for in environmental water planning and collaborative science activities of the MDBA.
+The Assistant Director – First Nations Science and Knowledge, leads work to ensure that the interests of First Nations people and groups are accounted for as part of the Basin Plan Review and First Nations Science and Knowledge activities of the MDBA.

 Your key responsibilities in this role are to:

-- Lead the development of collaborative science initiatives which seek to increase First Nations people’s involvement and reflect their interests in water management.
+- Lead the development of First Nations Science and Knowledge initiatives which seek to increase First Nations people’s involvement and reflect their interests in water management.

-- Support the involvement of First Nations people and reflect their interests in strategic initiatives of the MDBA such as the Basin-wide Watering Strategy and Native Fish Recovery Strategy.
+- Support the involvement of First Nations people and reflect their interests in strategic initiatives of the MDBA such as the Sustainable Rivers Audit and Murray-Darling Basin Outlook.

 - Provide support and advice to other areas of the MDBA regarding First Nations environmental water.